mattermost-community/focalboard/README.md

 It helps define, organize, track and manage work across individuals and teams.
 Focalboard comes in two editions:

-* **Focalboard Personal Desktop**: A stand-alone desktop app for your todos and personal projects
+* **Focalboard Personal Desktop**: A stand-alone desktop app for your todos and personal projects.
+This is a single-tenant locally run server running Focalboard for optimal speed and performance.
 * **Focalboard Personal Server**: A self-hosted server for your team to collaborate

 The same server binary powers both editions.